vmware/kube-fluentd-operator/README.md

 ### Retagging based on log contents (since v1.12.0)

 Sometimes you might need to split a single log stream to perform different processing based on the contents of one of the fields.
 To achieve this you can use the `retag` plugin that allows to specify a set of rules that match regular expressions against the specified fields.
-If one of the rules matches, the log is re-emitted with the new specified tag.
+If one of the rules matches, the log is re-emitted with a new namespace-unique tag based on the specified tag.

-The tag is specified using the `$tag` macro, and logs that are emitted by this plugin can be consequently filtered and processed by using the same `$tag` macro when specifiying the tag:
+Logs that are emitted by this plugin can be consequently filtered and processed by using the `$tag` macro when specifiying the tag:

 ```xml
 <match $labels(app=apache)>